 For me there is nothing more gracious and elegant than perfect posture; I reckon it can cause heads to turn just as fast as a great dress.
 I will always remember once being at a fitness convention full of young instructors leaping on and off the stage in neon leotards and all super toned, but then one lady walked on stage and made the whole conference go quiet... none of us had ever seen such a striking woman and it was all down to her posture!
 She was in her late 50's, must have easily been a beautiful curvaceous size 16 but she oozed confidence from every pore and every movement she took from walking onto the stage to being seated was like watching a ballet.
 From that day on I have always taught my clients about posture - it not only makes us look taller, slimmer and instantly more elegant and but also shouts out that we have more confidence than Madonna (who incidentally always has amazing posture).
 Try these easy tricks and feel yourself become instantly taller and slimmer!

+One of the most important muscles that is responsible for giving us perfect posture is called the transverse abominus, a large fibrous band that wraps around our middle and is often referred to as our "core".
+This acts like a corset and the stronger it is, the better posture you have (plus the flatter your abs are).
+A great way to strengthen this muscle is using a piece of string.
 All you do is stand tall and with good posture, then pull in your tummy muscles really tight.
 Now tie a piece of string around your waist, keeping those tummy pulled in; as soon as you relax your tummy muscles the string will feel tight so it prompts you to pull back in.
 This is a good drill to do every day and you only need spend a couple of minutes doing this, so it is great to do if you are chopping or cooking in the kitchen as you can be toning your abs at the same time.

 Every time you sling your handbag over your shoulder you could be sabotaging your posture; the heavier your bag is, the more weight you're applying to one side of your body which will have an effect on your posture.
 If you must carry a heavy load, then a backpack is the optimum choice, or decant into two bags and carry one either side of your body.